To add a new user:

-Use the Settings tab to configure a user's administrator permissions and trade permissions.
+Use the Settings tab to configure a user's administrator, trade, and algo permissions.

 In the Trade Permissions section, you can prevent the user from trading on TT, and set permissions for submitting RFQs.
 You can set these permissions for individual users or company administrators.